Gluten-Free Vegan Corn Muffins

 Instructions

-- Preheat oven 400 degrees F. Prepare muffin pan with liners lightly oiled, set aside
+- Preheat oven to 400 degrees F. Prepare muffin pan with liners lightly oiled; set aside

-- Stir liquid mixture into cornmeal mixture to fully combine.
-Add quinoa and corn and mix thoroughly.
+- Stir the liquid mixture into the cornmeal mixture to fully combine.
+Add [cooked or uncooked] quinoa and [fresh or canned] corn and mix thoroughly.

-- Spoon batter into a prepared muffin pan, bake for 20-25 minutes until golden brown.
+- Spoon batter into a prepared muffin pan and bake for 20–25 minutes until golden brown.
 Remove from oven and allow to cool for 5 minutes in the pan.

 - Allow to cool and store in an airtight container.